mindsdb/mindsdb/mindsdb/integrations/handlers/gmail_handler/README.md

 * query - The search term.
 The query parameter supports all the search terms we can use with gmail.
 For more details please check [this link](https://support.google.com/mail/answer/7190)
 * label_ids - A comma separated string of labels to search for.
 E.g. "INBOX,UNREAD" will search for unread emails in inbox, "SENT" will search for emails in the sent folder.
 * include_spam_trash - BOOLEAN (TRUE / FALSE).
 By default it is FALSE.
 If included, the search will cover the SPAM and TRASH folders.
+* include_attachments - BOOLEAN (TRUE / FALSE).
+By default it is FALSE.
+If included, the search will include emails with attachments.

 ## Writing Emails